rishabkk13/Vigenere-cipher/README.md

 Status -> Still working on it
 Whats done so far:
-1) Display NxN matrix for all permutations of the encrpytion/decrpytion matrix 2)Spacing issue taken care of
+1) Display NxN matrix for all permutations of the encrpytion/decrpytion matrix
+2) Spacing issue taken care of

 Improvements that im working on:
 1) Will implement it on all alphabets, numbers and special characters